KameronKales/Sourcers-Who-Code-Scraping-Tutorial-by-Glance/README.md

 # 5 Line Web Scraper

-Web Scraper Tutorial Using Python and BeautifulSoup4
+Web Scraper Tutorial Using Python and BeautifulSoup4.
+View on [YouTube](https://youtu.be/kIAVs7wJXpQ)

 ## Getting Started